ibm-cloud-docs/cis/custom-rules-creating.md

 ### Getting the custom rule entry point for the API
 {: #get-rule-entry-point-api}

 All custom rule API operations require a `RULESET_ID` of the entry point ruleset for the custom rules phase.
-This entry point ruleset may already exist or needs to be created if it does not exist.
+This entry point ruleset might already exist or needs to be created if it does not exist.

 Follow these steps to get the custom rule entry point ruleset: